coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ## Moving from SVN to git

+This section will mainly be of interest to developers on projects have been mirrored from SVN and are now moving to being managed entirely under git, esepcially those who are not entirely familiar with git.
 There will ultimately be many changes going from SVN to git, the biggest are

   * We'll be abandoning the use of the _externals_ mechanism that made it possible to easily pull in all dependencies in SVN.